Installation¶

 A new session tab appears in the Feather desktop app automatically.
-No require calls, no DEBUGGER:update(dt) — the CLI handles everything.
+No require calls, no DEBUGGER:update(dt) — the CLI handles runtime injection and setup.

 Note